snok/drf-openapi-tester/README.md

     schema_tester.validate_response(response=response)
 ```

-If you are using the Django testing framework, you can create a base APITestCase with schema validation for easy
+If you are using the Django testing framework, you can create a base APITestCase that incorporates schema validation:
-sharing:

 ```python
 from openapi_tester.schema_tester import SchemaTester